 While it’s still 1000 degrees and the popsicles are melting before they come out of the package, make good use of your air conditioner and get ready for next year!
 For as the saying goes, if you fail to plan you plan to fail!

 Where there is no vision, the people perish.
 Proverbs (29:18)

-Today I’m going to share with you a 10 step plan that will get you totally excited about planning your homeschool year.
+Today I’m going to share with you a 10 step plan that will get you totally excited about homeschool planning this year.
 It’s not gospel or fail proof, by any means.
 But it has worked for me and many others and adds great potential to your homeschool.

 I’m not counting this as official step, because you will likely want to pray before every one of these steps.
 But, I can’t make suggestions on planning a school year without pointing out how important it is to make sure that you allow God to order your steps.
 He has great purpose in your homeschool!

 Goals are the SINGLE most important factor of success.
 Do you have clearly defined goals for your homeschool?
 Do you know why you are doing this?
 Where you want your students to be in 10 years?
 What you want them to leave your home with?

 Yes, even if you only have a kindergartener or if you are a seasoned veteran of 20 years, knowing where you are headed is crucial.
 So don’t neglect this step.
 I highly recommend writing down your goal(s) and posting them somewhere.
 When burn-out rears it’s ugly head, you can glance at your goals and remember why you are doing this.

 If you need help with this step, check out this great series on homeschool goal setting.